 This is where a ledger database comes in.
-The ability to update and delete data in a ledger database does not behave as it does in non-ledger databases and any data committed to QLDB becomes part of its auditable history.
+The ability to update and delete data in a ledger database does not behave as it does in non-ledger databases and any data committed to the ledger becomes part of its auditable history.

 Immutable is defined by Oxford dictionary as, “unchanging over time or unable to be changed.”
-In other words, once a ballot enters the ElectionsOnline system, it is not possible for it to be altered by anyone.
-More precisely, it is not possible to alter the original ballot committed to the system by a voter.
+In other words, once a ballot enters the Skypunch system, it is not possible for it to be altered by anyone.
 Because no ballot should ever be modified once committed, election managers may verify the absence of any change history to be certain that the results are being reported using original, unaltered ballots as decribed at Election Verification and Certification.

 A cryptographic hash function generates a digest file which may be used to validate the integrity of any data changes.
 This in turn permits voters to perform verification of their own ballots well after the close of voting for absolute certainty their ballot has been captured and has not been altered since being committed to the system.